GoogleCloudPlatform/opentelemetry-operations-js/samples/otlptraceexport/README.md

 export OTEL_EXPORTER_OTLP_ENDPOINT=<endpoint>

 # run the app - this starts app at port 8080
+# the start script uses gRPC to export
 cd samples/otlptracexport && npm run start
 ```
+Alternate run scripts available:
+ -  `npm run start-http-proto` - will start a server that will export traces using http/protobuf.

 ## Sending Requests to the Application